 If a significant change in bleeding develops during prolonged use, take appropriate diagnostic measures to rule out endometrial pathology.

 Perforation (total or partial, including penetration/embedment of LILETTA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
 Perforation may reduce contraceptive efficacy.
-If perforation occurs, locate and remove LILETTA.
+If perforation is suspected, locate and remove LILETTA as soon as possible.
 Surgery may be required.
 Delayed detection or removal of LILETTA in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses, and erosion of adjacent viscera.
 The risk of perforation is higher if inserted in lactating women and may be higher if inserted in women who are postpartum or when the uterus is fixed retroverted.

 Partial or complete expulsion of LILETTA may occur, resulting in the loss of contraceptive protection.